 View simulations include depictions of landscaping at mature growth.
-An additional view (View No. 11) is included in Appendix G to depict the alternative gen-tie site layout with the substation in view from Kunia Road approximately 0.2-mile away.
-The solar farm will be developed on agricultural lands and will not be visible from distant view sheds articulated in the Central O'ahu SCP and 'Ewa DP.
+The solar farm will be developed on agricultural lands and will not be visible from distant view sheds articulated in the Central Oʻahu SCP and 'Ewa DP.
 As shown in the view study, views from Kunia Road towards the Wai'anae Range will not be affected.
 The project will have a relatively low profile and will run with the existing topography of the land.
 The project design will meet AG-1 Restricted Agricultural District development standards to the extent possible, as established in Section 21-3.130-1 of the LUO.
 At peak elevation, the panels will be no more than 12 feet above ground level.
 Views of the solar panel racks will be visible from some locations along Kunia Road, but, in most cases, are blocked by existing berms and vegetation (Appendix G).
-Where the solar PV panels may be slightly visible, landscaping will be incorporated on top of the existing berm to ensure screening.
+Where the solar PV panels may be slightly visible, landscaping will be incorporated on top of the existing 5-foot-tall berm to ensure screening.
+As discussed in Section 3.4.3, proposed landscaping was selected to form a continuous hedge along Kunia Road in its mature spread.
+Proposed landscape treatments include visual screening plants ranging in mature height from 2 to 8 feet tall, and proposed trees range in mature height from 12 to 15 feet tall.
+When planted on top of the existing 5-foot-tall berm, sufficient screening along Kunia Road will be provided.